 As well as achievement in formal examinations, we look for other indicators of potential and capacity.
 We welcome applications from those with non-traditional backgrounds including (but not limited to) those from families new to higher education, care leavers and estranged students.

-To be considered for the course you must currently be studying A Levels/IB or have achieved your A level grades within five years of September 2019.
+To be considered for the course you must currently be studying A Levels/International Baccalaureate (IB) or have achieved your A level grades within five years of the intake you are applying for.

 All applicants must take the University Clinical Aptitude Test (UCAT) during the year in which they apply.

 Roles and Responsibilities form